 NYSDOT is using a hybrid approach to manage the Highway Safety Improvement Program (HSIP) which has essentially doubled in size under MAP-21.
 Approximately half of the funds have been provided to the NYSDOT Regions according to existing safety planning target formulas.
 The remaining half is being administered centrally through initiatives managed by the Statewide Safety and System Optimization Team.
-The centrally managed portion allows the funds to be focused where the needs are greatest in the State and to use the funds more efficiently in support of the Strategic Highway Safety Plan (SHSP).
-The purpose of this program is to facilitate the goals and strategies set forth in the Strategic Highway Safety Plan and to progress the best transportation proposals that reduce fatal and severe injury crashes, regardless of ownership, mode (pedestrians, motorcycle/bicycles, grade crossings, etc.) or geographic restriction within the statewide funds available.

-NYSDOT is using approximately \$42M from FFY 13 and \$40M from FFY 14 in available HSIP funds to solicit proposals statewide in order to select statewide and regionally significant projects.
+In June 2014, approximately \$79.3M of the HSIP funds managed centrally was awarded to projects which are scheduled to be let between FFY15 to FFY17.
+The projects were selected via a competitive statewide application process.
 The statewide solicitations support safety specific projects that direct safety funds where they are most needed by targeting locations, corridors, or areas demonstrating an advantageous benefit-cost ratio to reduce fatal and severe injury crashes.
 Funding has been awarded based on an evaluation of these projects to maximize investment in the most cost-effective safety projects.
 Successful proposals are consistent with the strategies and emphasis areas identified in the NYS Strategic Highway Safety Plan.